realworldocaml/book/en/compiler-output-formats.md

 It's even possible to compile OCaml to run efficiently on foreign environments such as Javascript or the Java Virtual Machine.
-These aren't supported by the core OCaml distribution, but are third-party tools available on OPAM.
+These aren't supported by the core OCaml distribution, but are available on OPAM.
 We'll mention these as we go through the chapter so you can experiment with them too.

 In this chapter, we'll cover the following topics: